Greek triple jumper withdrawn for racist tweet

 In 2009 she qualified for the final of the European indoor championships with the second-longest jump but then failed to register a jump in the final.

-(Writing by Deepa Babington, additional reporting by Reuters TV and Karolos Grohmann; Editing by Mark Meadows; mark.meadows@thomsonreuters.com; Reuters Messaging:; mark.meadows.reuters.com@reuters.net; +44 20 7542 7933; For all the latest; Olympic news go to here)
+(Writing by Deepa Babington, additional reporting by Reuters TV; Editing by Mark Meadows; mark.meadows@thomsonreuters.com; Reuters Messaging:; mark.meadows.reuters.com@reuters.net; +44 20 7542 7933; For all the latest; Olympic news go to here)

+Premier League champions Leicester City sacked Italian manager Claudio Ranieri on Thursday with the Midlands team still in the Champions League but hovering near the relegation zone.